dineshkumares/info_extraction_receipts/README.md

 The nodes represet each word/object and edges represent the connection with other words based on the above parameters.

-_This ensures that words are read from top left corner of the image first, going line by line from left to right and at last the final bottom right word of the page is read._
+_This ensures that words are aligned from top left corner of the image first, going line by line from left to right and at last the final bottom right word of the page is read._